Crews battling fire at Hola Nola Foods facility in Geismar

 GEISMAR - Firefighters are battling a blaze at the Hola Nola snack food factory in Ascension Parish.

-A spokesperson with the state fire marshal's office confirmed the fire at the Hola Nola Foods facility in Geismar Tuesday evening.
+The Ascension Parish Sheriff's Office responded to the fire at the Hola Nola Foods facility in Geismar Tuesday evening.
 A viewer video filmed near the site showed smoke billowing from at least one of the buildings there.

 Officials said the fire had been raging for hours.